-- 1. Mix 20 mL of water and 5 mL of ethanol. - 2.
-Insert the magnetic bar in the 100 mL ground-joint Erlenmeyer flask. - 3.
-Transfer the pre-weighed 1.51 g of 4-nitrobenzaldehyde into the Erlenmeyer flask.
-Add all of the water/ethanol mixture prepared previously.
-Clamp the Erlenmeyer flask to the stand.
+- 1. Mix 20 mL of water and 5 mL of ethanol in the 100 mL ground-joint Erlenmeyer flask. - 2.
+Insert the magnetic bar into the 100 mL ground-joint Erlenmeyer flask. - 3.
+Transfer the pre-weighed 1.51 g of 4-nitrobenzaldehyde into the ground-joint Erlenmeyer flask.
+Clamp the ground-joint Erlenmeyer flask to the stand.
 Start stirring the mixture, then add the pre-weighed 7.87 g of Oxone[®]. - 4.
 Attach the reflux condenser by loosening the large clamp and adjusting the ground joints (see Figure 1).
 Raise your HELP card.
 A lab assistant will come to turn on the water and set the hotplate. - 5.
-Heat the reaction mixture with a gentle reflux (ca 1 drop refluxing per second) for 45 minutes.
-The mark on the heater corresponds to the necessary power to get a gentle reflux.
+Heat the reaction mixture to obtain gentle reflux (approximately 1 drop refluxing per second) for 45 minutes.